 2. Dig into gratitude-inspiring Scripture.

 Let them thank the LORD for his steadfast love, for his wondrous works to the children of man!
-(Ps.
-107:8).
+(Psalm 107:8).

 As we saturate our souls in who God is and what He’s done for us, we can’t help but overflow with praise!
 Spending time in the Word is a daily gratitude exercise.
 (Have you noticed that God’s Word is the answer for nearly everything?
 That’s because Jesus is the Word, and He is the answer!)